money in peru

 exchange money in peru

-If you wonder about whether it is safe to travel alone, then don’t worry.
-Many travelers choose to travel safely and make their trips in Peru for the variety of exchange houses that they can find.
+If you wonder whether it is safe to travel alone, then don’t worry.
+Many alone travelers choose to travel safely and make their trips to Peru for the variety of exchange houses that they can find.
 The main ones are distributed in the main tourist areas, so they are not difficult to find.
+These accept all kinds of currencies around the world, being the most demanded the Dollar and Euro.
 However, British pounds are more difficult to change, and many households do not want to deal with them.

 Within a tour, you will notice how there are people exchanging money in the middle of the street.
-They are known as the itinerant money changers, who usually wear colored vests along with “$” badges.
+They are known as the itinerant money changers (cambistas), who usually wear colored vests along with “$” badges.
 They offer the exchange service at current rates, but it is advisable to always count your money carefully.
 It is not recommended for anything to change money on the street, as there will be many people watching, and it is not safe.
-It is best to do it in the safety of an exchange house.
+It is best to do it in the safety of an exchange house, called “casas de cambio”.
 Don’t forget to always check the exchange rate before exchanging your money in Peru.

 The banks are no longer the only option